kunle123-ui/kunle/Smart-Contract.md

 ### 1.3.
 Technical Limitation

 - **No floating point.** Contracts will not accept floating point operation since it is a non-deterministic behavior at CPU level which could lead to unintended forks.
 - **Transaction to be executed within 1 ms**.
-Execution time of a transaciton needs to be **less than or equal to 1 ms** or the transction will fail.
+Execution time of a transaction needs to be **less than or equal to 1 ms** or the transaction will fail.
 - **Maximum 30 tps**.
-The public testnet at the moment is setup in the way that each account is limited to publish maximum 30 transactions per second.
+The public testnet at the moment is set up in the way that each account is limited to publish maximum 30 transactions per second.

 ## 2 Smart Contract Files